wiegerw/nerva/README.md

 ## Requirements
 A C++17 compiler and an Intel processor (due to the dependency on Intel MKL).

-Compilation has been tested successfully with g++-11.3 and Visual Studio 2019.
-Note that **the MKL library must be linked statically**.
-It turned out that shared linking causes wrong results in one of the MKL sparse matrix multiplication routines.
+Compilation has been tested successfully with g++-11.3, g++-12.1 and Visual Studio 2019.

-Compilation with
+Compilation with clang-14 was tried, but unfortunately the compiler + linker flags mentioned on the web page https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html do not seem to work.

-clang-14 was tried, but unfortunately the compiler + linker flags mentioned on the web page https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html do not seem to work.
+Note that **possibly the MKL library must be linked statically**.
+At least in some of the experiments we did it turned out that shared linking caused wrong results in one of the MKL sparse matrix multiplication routines.

 ## Dependencies
 Nerva uses the following third-party libraries.